-4.3 Sleeping Beauty
+4.3 Application: Sleeping Beauty

-To see PP in action, consider this famous example: 10
+First, consider this famous example:

-Example 2: Sleeping Beauty.
+Example 3: Sleeping Beauty.
 On Sunday night, Beauty knows she is in the following situation.
 After she goes to sleep, a fair coin will be tossed.
 She will be awakened on Monday.
-A few minutes later, she will learn it is Monday.
+A few minutes later, she will be told it is Monday.
 Then she will go back to sleep.
 If the coin landed heads, she will sleep through Tuesday.
 But if it landed tails, her memories of Monday will be erased, and she will be awakened on Tuesday morning.
 Thus, when Beauty wakes on Monday, she does not know whether the coin landed heads or tails, nor, supposing the coin landed tails, whether it is Monday or Tuesday.

-10The example was made popular by Elga (2000); see his first footnote for its history.
+&lt;sup>10The example was made popular by Elga (2000); see his first footnote for its history.

-What should Beauty's credence in heads be (a) on Sunday night; (b) on first waking; (c) after learning it is Monday?
+What should Beauty's credence in heads be (1) on Sunday night; (2) after learning it is Monday; (3) on first waking?